 Amazing moist and fluffy Healthy Zucchini Muffins!
-Whole grain and sweetened with coconut sugar.
+Made with nourishing ingredients like whole wheat flour, Greek yogurt, fresh zucchini, and sweetened with coconut sugar.
 Freezer friendly plus easily made vegan!
+Kids love these easy muffins.

 Is there anything better than a kitchen just oozing with the aroma of freshly baked muffins?
-The kind that's packed with warming (dare I say fall?) spices like cinnamon and nutmeg?
+The kind that's packed with warming spices like cinnamon and nutmeg?
 I'm tickled just thinking about it!

 Don't think we're not bejeweling these with oodles of chocolate chips, though.
 I'd never not!